hyperdriveguy/pokelds/README.md

 -Added music for shops, nugget bridge, cerulean city, and cinnabar island -Extended the Kanto trainer theme
 -Gen 6 base stats
+-Natures!
+-Pokemon now have a 1 in 4096 chance of being shiny (like gen 6)